crate/commons-codec/README.md

 ### License
 The project uses the LGPLv3 license for the whole ensemble.
-However, individual portions of the code base are vendorized from other Python packages, where deviating licenses may apply.
+However, individual portions of the code base are vendored from other Python packages, where deviating licenses may apply.
 Please check for detailed license information within the header sections of relevant files.